jbanaszczyk/pms5003/README.md

 #### views

-Data received form PMS5003 (see [Appendix I](https://github.com/jbanaszczyk/pms5003/blob/master/doc/pms5003-manual_v2-3.pdf)) may be worth attention:
+Data received from PMS5003 (see [Appendix I](https://github.com/jbanaszczyk/pms5003/blob/master/doc/pms5003-manual_v2-3.pdf)) may be worth attention:
-* as a whole (13 numbers)
+* as a whole (12 numbers)
 * in groups:
   * (3 numbers) PM 1.0/2.5/10.0 concentration unit µ g/m3 (CF=1,standard particle) (_really?
 I have no idea what does it mean_)
   * (3 numbers) PM 1.0/2.5/10.0 concentration unit µ g/m3 (under atmospheric environment) (_looks good_)